jftuga/flash_read_cache_stats/README.md

 Edit `vm_template.json` (this is for Grafana)

-- replace `vfc-IDNUM-GUEST` with the cache name, as return by this command: `esxcli storage vflash cache list`
+- replace `vfc-IDNUM-GUEST` with the cache name, as returned by this command: `esxcli storage vflash cache list`
 - replace `VMNAME` with the VM name
 - replace `INFLUXMEASUREMENT` with the name of your influxdb measurement table, eg: `$influxdb_measurement`